Arindam45/Spam_News_Checker/README.md

-# Spam_News_Checker
+#  Fake News📰 Classification WebApp using Python
-It is a web application project based on AI/ML
+It is a project based om AI/ML